Royal Institution Secondary Mathematics Masterclasses

 The 2014 series

 The 2014 programme of classes at Lancaster was organised on the theme of "Networks", looking at how pure and applied mathematicians and statisticians study interconnected systems.
 Four of the classes were delivered by academics from Lancaster University and two by guest speakers from outside the university.
-Some pictures of the classes may be found in the gallery.

 In the classes, the pupils looked at how mathematics can solve problems from the practical, such as how companies should organise distributing stock between many locations, to the theoretical, including studying shapes in four or more dimensions.
 They learned how to use probability to survive a zombie apocalypse and how to estimate how big the Universe is.
 Even brain-swapping made an appearance, in a fun exercise based on the TV show "Futurama".